EricCrosson/git-disjoint/README.md

    Closes Ticket: COOL-123
    ```

-2. When you're ready to turn the set of commits addressing each ticket into its own feature branch, push that branch, and create a draft PR, run `git disjoint`.
+1. When you're ready to:

+   1. turn the set of commits addressing each ticket into its own feature branch,
+   1. push that branch, and
+   1. create a draft PR,

+   run `git disjoint`.

 [add all your commits to one branch]: https://drewdevault.com/2020/04/06/My-weird-branchless-git-workflow.html
 [git-branchless]: https://github.com/arxanas/git-branchless